Thematic circulation coins of Zimbabwe

 <k>

-The first Zimbabwean dollar was introduced in 1980.
+The Zimbabwean dollar was introduced in 1980.

-It replaced the Rhodesian dollar at par.
+The currency directly replaced the Rhodesian dollar at par (1:1).

 Visit the website of The Royal Mint Museum.